MyLittleCrab/usb_eject/README.md

 # usb_eject

-This project provides a utility to "eject" USB devices that initially present themselves as a virtual CD-ROM drive containing drivers.
-This is a common practice by some manufacturers to simplify driver installation, but it can prevent the device from functioning as intended until the virtual CD-ROM is ejected.
-This tool automates that ejection process.
+This utility automates the process of ejecting USB devices that initially appear as virtual CD-ROM drives containing drivers (such as some Wi-Fi adapters and modems), allowing the device to switch to its intended working mode without manual intervention.

-## Problem Solved

-Many USB peripheral devices (like certain Wi-Fi adapters, modems, etc.) initially appear to the operating system as a USB CD-ROM drive.
-This virtual drive often contains the necessary drivers for the device.
-However, to use the device for its primary function (e.g., as a network adapter or modem), the virtual CD-ROM needs to be "ejected" first.
-This tool sends the necessary SCSI command to perform this ejection, allowing the device to switch to its intended operational mode.

 ## How to Use